In response to the request on NEXUS’ Facebook, here are a few more John Cage recollections.

 A marvelous example of this kind of situation is found in Cage’s Credo in US (1942) where a classical phonograph recording, or real-time radio broadcast is called for at specified places in the piece, which is otherwise scored for piano and two percussion.
 I have performed and conducted this work many times, and there has not been one concert – or even one rehearsal – where the chance juxtapositions of a classical music radio-broadcast with the composed music has been anything but amazing.
 On several occasions I could not suppress my own surprise, and nearly laughed out loud during the performance.

 Cage himself was a virtuoso in his desired manner of expression.
 I remember seeing a film of one of his solo performances of Child of Tree (1975).
-His approach to producing sounds using a table full of various plant materials was utterly unaffected and matter-of-fact in gesture, yet completely attentive to each and every sound.
+His approach to producing sounds using a table full of assorted plant materials was utterly unaffected and matter-of-fact in gesture, yet completely attentive to each and every sound.
 The result was mesmerizing.

 My experience has been that shows where Cage was involved personally in the production were orders of magnitude more powerful, persuasive and exciting compared to concerts of his music without his presence.
 He had a way of encouraging performers to listen to every sound – in fact, to perceive every event – with the kind of focused attention he wanted.
 I recall a rehearsal in Los Angeles in 1987 where he spent quite a bit of time working with one of the performers on achieving the correct approach to running water from a garden hose into a child’s inflatable swimming pool.
 I experienced a similar challenge myself while working on a production in Toronto.
 There I was coached for quite some time by Yoshi Oida, a Japanese actor and performance artist, on how to properly drop a single small pebble into a wooden bucket of water.